 The Detroit Community-Academic Urban Research Center (Detroit URC) announces its thirteenth round of small planning grant funding.
 This program aims to foster the establishment of new community-academic research partnerships and new collaborative research efforts in Detroit.
-Full proposals are due February 20, 2023.
+Full proposals are due April 5, 2024.

-The Detroit URC's Small Planning Grant Program is supported by funds from the following sources: William T. Grant Foundation, University of Michigan's Poverty Solutions, School of Social Work (SSW), and School for Environment and Sustainability (SEAS).
+The Detroit URC's Small Planning Grant Program is supported by funds from the following sources: William T. Grant Foundation, School of Social Work (SSW), School for Environment and Sustainability (SEAS), and Michigan Institute for Clinical Health Research (MICHR).